Banner graphic for SafeWise's Australian health insurance comparison

 To use a VPN on a computer, you download and install the software, enter your credentials, then connect either automatically or manually to a server of your choice.
 On iOS and Android smartphones and tablets, VPNs are apps that you download and install, enter your credentials, then connect automatically or manually to a server.

 The good news is more and more VPN services support a range of devices and multiple device connections, which means you can feasibly use a VPN single subscription to protect computers and mobile devices in your home.
-Surfshark, IPVanish VPN, Windscribe VPN and Atlas VPN all allow for unlimited connections, while Proton VPN, PureVPN, Private Internet Access, PrivadoVPN and Hola VPN support 10 simultaneous connections per account.
+Surfshark, IPVanish VPN and Windscribe VPN all allow for unlimited connections, while Proton VPN, PureVPN, Private Internet Access, PrivadoVPN and Hola VPN support 10 simultaneous connections per account.

 How a VPN works FAQs